samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 ## Renaming USB Controller

-USB controllers needs to be renamed in some SMBIOS.
+Certian USB controllers needs to be renamed for some SMBIOS.
 Refer to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need).

 * **XHC1 to SHCI**: Needed for Skylake and older SMBIOS